martintrollip/flutter_notes/README.md

 TODO Screenshots of the app in action.
 TODO Martin add screenshots here
 TODO Martin add app icons (also in the readme)
-TODO Martin remove example package name
-TODO Martin review and make sure that all state and events are used